hoffmangroup/segway/doc/segway.rst

 =====
 Should be ready to go on LSF out of the box.

-On SGE, XXX mem_requested

-The cluster manager must run python -m segway.cluster.sge_setup
+If you are using SGE, someone with cluster manager privileges on your cluster must have Segway installed within their PYTHONPATH or systemwide and then run ``python -m segway.cluster.sge_setup``.
+This sets up a consumable mem_requested attribute for every host on your cluster for more efficient memory use.

 Technical matters
 =================